 In addition to providing expert care, as well as ongoing education and awareness, SCOI has developed an outreach program through SCORE (Southern California Orthopedic Research and Education Center).
 The SCORE Concussion Program has partnered with the Wells Fargo "Play It Safe Concussion Care Program" to provide free baseline testing and concussion care to 10 local high schools.
 For more information on the "Play It Safe Concussion Care Program" please see: Wells Fargo Play It Safe Concussion CareSM

-If you would like to make an appointment with Dr. Andrew Blecher (Van Nuys and Valencia offices) or Dr. Richard Spelts (Thousand Oaks and Simi Valley offices) for a concussion evaluation or for baseline testing please call: (818) 901-6600.
+If you would like to make an appointment with Dr. Andrew Blecher (Van Nuys and Valencia offices) or Dr. Richard Spelts (Westlake and Simi Valley offices) for a concussion evaluation or for baseline testing please call: (818) 901-6600.

 For the latest updates and information on concussion in the world of sports medicine you can also follow us on twitter: @the_jockdoc